filebrowser/filebrowser/www/docs/cli/filebrowser.md

 The precedence of the configuration values are as follows:

-- flags
+- Flags
-- environment variables
+- Environment variables
-- configuration file
+- Configuration file
-- database values
+- Database values
-- defaults
+- Defaults

-The environment variables are prefixed by "FB_" followed by the option name in caps.
-So to set "database" via an env variable, you should set FB_DATABASE.

 Also, if the database path doesn't exist, File Browser will enter into the quick setup mode and a new database will be bootstrapped and a new